Bunya Mountains

 The locality is dominated by the Bunya Mountains National Park, established in 1908, which protects a remarkable mosaic of subtropical rainforest, eucalypt woodland, and wildlife-rich bushland, along with permanent waterfalls and panoramic views across the surrounding plains.
 The park is a popular destination for bushwalkers, campers, and wildlife enthusiasts, and holds deep spiritual significance for the Wakka Wakka, Jarowair, and Barrumgum peoples.
 Access to the Bunya Mountains is via steep and winding mountain roads, and there are no urban amenities within the locality itself — the nearest services are in the towns of Dalby and Kingaroy.

-Bunya Mountains falls under postcode 4405 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warrego electorate.
+Bunya Mountains falls under postcode 4405 and is governed by the Western Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Warrego electorate.

 Location